schematics/schematics/README.md

 to instantiate classes representing their data instead of just filtering dictionaries through the class's static methods.

+## License

+BSD!

-# Examples
+# Example Uses

 There are a few ways to use DictShield.
-To introduce the concept, I'll show how Document classes can be instantiated and then converted to

-1. An object fit for mongo to store
-2. A dictionary safe for transmitting to the owner of the document
-3. A dictionary safe for transmitting to anyone on the site

-## Object Creation

-This code is taken from dictshield/examples/creating_objects.py
+A simple case is to create a class structure that has typed fields.
+DictShield offers multiple types in `fields.py`, like an EmailField or DecimalField.

+## Creating Flexible Documents

-Below is an example of a Media class holding one member.
+Below is an example of a Media class with a single field, the title.

     from dictshield.document import Document
     from dictshield.fields import StringField